J. Parker Fauntleroy

 Biography

 Craig Clendenin’s practice involves arbitration and litigation in state and federal trial and appellate courts throughout Texas.
 As a litigator, Craig has tried well over 150 jury trials to verdict in over a dozen counties throughout Texas and in all United States Federal Districts in Texas.
-He represents individuals, corporations, and business clients in claims focusing primarily on construction, real estate, and finance on behalf of Owners, General Contractors, and Subcontractors.
+He represents individuals, corporations, and business clients in claims related to construction, real estate, and finance, on behalf of Owners, General Contractors, and Subcontractors.
 In his 36 years of trying cases, his trial and arbitration experience has involved matters ranging from failed business ventures to securities, personal injury, toxic tort, environmental, trucking, and general contract law.

 Education